DrPaulBrewer/gridvoting/README.md

 The `VotingModel` class manages simulations.
 Each simulation is an instance of `VotingModel`.
 The constructor requires various properties of the simulation, such as the number of voters, number of alternatives, and voters' utility functions.
-Utility functions are arrays of dim `(number_of_voters, number_of_alternatives)` defining the preferences of each voter for each outcome as a number where more is better.
+Utility functions are defined not as Python3 functions but as numeric arrays of dim `(number_of_voters, number_of_alternatives)` defining the utility of each voter for each outcome as a number where more is better.
 It is the ordering and not the values that are important.
 Besides plotting and answering simple questions about the alternatives, the class also provides code for calculating the transition matrix and providing it as an input to the `MarkovChainGPU` class below.